xfn14/fstp/README.md

 - 2 - Get update list

+- 10 - List of nodes connected (Response to code 0)

+- 11 - No nodes connected (Response to code 0)

-- 10 - File registered (Response to code 1)
+- 12 - File registered (Response to code 1)

 - 20 - List of files and their peers to update
     - __4 bytes__ - number of files to update (int)